mafintosh/hyperdb/README.md

 {
   recursive: true // visit all subfolders.
-                  // set to false to only visit the first node in each folder }
+                  // set to false to only visit the first node in each folder
+  gt: false       // visit only strictly nodes that are > than the prefix }
 ```